uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 View Availability: Check the availability of menu items in real-time and see when your favorite dishes are being served.

-Manage Preferences: Update your food preferences at any time to reflect your changing tastes and dietary needs.
+Manage favorites: Update your food favorites at any time to reflect your changing tastes and dietary needs.

 ### Vendor Features: